 NordVPN has many customer support options to help answer most or all of your questions.
 These support options include:

 - 24/7 live chat support

-It’s a rare thing, but if NordVPN won’t connect – you’re in luck.
-The support agents are top-notch, very responsive and knowledgeable.
+I found that the support agents are top-notch, very responsive and knowledgeable.
 If the issue is too complex to solve during a chat session, you can expect an answer via email within hours.
-We were relieved that they were ultimately able to solve our imaginary connection problems.
+I was relieved that they were ultimately able to solve our imaginary connection problems.

 Both the FAQ and the Tutorials sections are detailed and cover the most common issues.

 For a top-tier product, NordVPN is very cheap.
-Here are the available subscription options:
+Here are the available subscription options and their prices:

-All NordVPN pricing plans offer the same suite of features and allow up to 6 simultaneous connections.
+All NordVPN pricing plans offer the same suite of features (AES-256 encryption, OpenVPN (UDP/TCP) and IKEv2/IPSec, DNS leak protection, app and internet kill switch, etc.) and allow up to 6 simultaneous connections.
 There are anonymous payment options available, such as crypto, for those concerned about privacy.

 If you’re getting buyer’s remorse, NordVPN also offers a 30-day money-back guarantee.
 This comes with no strings attached and no small print.
 The only thing to be aware of is that you can’t get a refund if you paid in Bitcoin or something similar.